twni2016/pomdp-baselines/envs/readme.md

-# Env Wrappers
+# POMDP Environments

+## Overview
+- `meta/`: Meta RL environments
+- `pomdp/`: "standard" POMDP environments
+- `rl-generalization`: Generalization in RL and Robust RL environments

+## Normalized Action Space
-We make sure every env wrapper has continuous action space [-1, 1]^|A|, and policy should not use `self.action_space.high` or `self.action_space.low`.
+We make sure every environment has continuous action space [-1, 1]^|A|, exposed to the policy.
+Policy should not use `self.action_space.high` or `self.action_space.low`.

-The snipplet for normalizing action space is:
+In Meta RL and "standard" POMDP, we use the snipplet for normalizing the action space:
 ```python
 class EnvWrapper(gym.Wrapper):
     def step(self, action):